nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 	- `SSID`: SSID of access point.
 	- `BSSID`: BSSID of access point.
 	- `channel`: The channel the access point is on.
-- `wifi.eventmon.STA_DISCONNECT`: Station was disconnected from access point.
+- `wifi.eventmon.STA_DISCONNECTED`: Station was disconnected from access point.
 	- `SSID`: SSID of access point.
 	- `BSSID`: BSSID of access point.
 	- `REASON`: See [wifi.eventmon.reason](#wifieventmonreason) below.